Mateja Svet: Biography

 Svet was born in Ljubljana, Socialist Republic of Slovenia, Yugoslavia.
 Making her first appearance in the 1983/1984 season, she won the first Yugoslav female skiing victory in February 1986.

-Svet won the World Cup giant slalom title in the 1987/1988 season, won silver medal in giant slalom in the 1988 Winter Olympics in Calgary, won three medals in 1987 World Championship in Crans-Montana (bronze in slalom and super-G, silver in giant slalom) and two medals in 1989 World Championship in Vail – gold in slalom, later when the bronze Christelle Guignard was disqualified due to doping, also bronze in giant slalom.
-In her rather short career – she quit at the age of 21 due to disagreements with the Ski Association of Yugoslavia – she achieved seven World cup victories, 22 World Cup podiums and 54 World Cup top tens.
+Svet won the World Cup giant slalom title in the 1987/1988 season, won silver medal in giant slalom in the 1988 Winter Olympics in Calgary, won three medals in 1987 World Championship in Crans-Montana (bronze in slalom and super-G, silver in giant slalom) and two medals in 1989 World Championship in Vail – gold in slalom.
+Later when the bronze medalist Christelle Guignard was disqualified due to doping, Svet also won bronze medal in giant slalom.
+In her rather short career – she quit at the age of 21 due to disagreements with the Ski Association of Yugoslavia – she achieved seven World Cup victories, 22 World Cup podiums and 54 World Cup top tens.
 From 1985 until 1990 she qualified no lower than 7th in the overall World Cup standings.